Divorce Attorney in Houston, Texas

 (3) Stay focused on the facts, not the feelings;

-(4) Have realistic expectations .
+(4) Have realistic expectations.

 Have clear goals:

-Filing for divorce is one of the most important decisions you may make in your life.
+Filing for divorce in Texas is one of the most important decisions you may make in your life.
 This decision will affect you emotionally, mentally, legally and financially.
-Before you file for divorce (or respond to a divorce that has been filed against you) you should consult with an attorney for a case evaluation.
+Before you file for divorce (or respond to a divorce that has been filed against you) you should consult with an attorney for a free case evaluation.
 The attorney can help you plan your legal journey as well as identify your expectations and narrow your goals.
 Your attorney will be better able to execute your case without unnecessary litigation and expense once you have come up with a ‘game plan’.

 Do not micromanage your case or your lawyer:

 When you hire a lawyer it is imperative that you trust that person to know and understand the law and to fully represent your interest, whether the case is simple or complex.
-It is important for the client to be involved in the legal process; however, clients must be wary of micromanaging their case.
+It is important for the client to be involved in the divorce process; however, clients must be wary of micromanaging their case.
 This creates more work for the attorney and inevitably more stress for the client.
 Remember that having clear goals is helpful in maintaining a smooth relationship between the attorney and client and helps keep costs down.

 Divorces can be highly emotional, especially when children are involved.
 You hire a lawyer to remain objective and think clearly through this difficult time in your life.
 Your lawyer is taking care of immediate legal needs and incorporating plans for the future of you and your children into the process.
 An increase in cost can be expected when your lawyer has to stop working on your case and allocate time for you to vent emotionally.
 Try and stick to the facts of your case.
 It is important to keep your lawyer informed as is necessary but be careful not to treat your lawyer as a therapist.
 Although your lawyer should certainly identify with you and understand your feelings, lawyers are trained to deal with facts; not emotions.